Leaves232/2230-USB4-SSD-Enclosure-Design/README.md

-### Congratulations, after completing the above steps you have a fully functional USB4 2230 SSD enclosure!
+### Congratulations, after completing the above steps you have a fully functional USB4 2230 SSD enclosure !